 We exceeded our budget primarily for two reasons.

 - Scope Creep: We originally planned to complete the demolition work ourselves to save some money.
-While having the contractor complete the demo work added an additional $3,000 to our budget, I’m glad we spent the money as it would have taken me weeks to gut our old kitchen.
+While having the contractor complete the demo work added $3,000 to our budget, I’m glad we spent the money as it would have taken me weeks to gut our old kitchen.
 The three layers of flooring took two professionals nearly three days to complete.
 One of the layers had staples every few inches which would have been a nightmare.
-Additionally, we also decided to remove the soffit above our old cabinets, paint the hallway, and add additional lighting.
+Additionally, we decided to remove the soffit above our old cabinets, paint the hallway, and add additional lighting.

 The Six Week Journey: